valtimo-platform/valtimo-documentation/features/plugins/configure-notificaties-api-plugin.md

 ## Spring configuration

-All processing properties live under the prefix `valtimo.notificaties-api.processing`.
+All processing properties live in the `application.yml` under the prefix `valtimo.notificaties-api.processing`.
 Use the suffixes below to complete the property name (for example, `valtimo.notificaties-api.processing.enabled`).
 Duration values follow ISO-8601 notation (e.g. `PT5M` for five minutes, `P14D` for fourteen days).

 | Property | Description | Environment variable | Default value |
 | --- | --- | --- | --- |